zannloo/tp/docs/DeveloperGuide.md

 3. The parser would retrieve all the relevant information from the input and encapsulates it in a `CreateStudentCommand`.
 4. This command would first do these checks:
    * checks if the specified path contains the group.
 This is done via the `ModelManager::hasGroup` method.
    * checks if the specified path is a valid student path.
-This is done via the `Path::isStudentDirectory` method.
+This is done via the `AbsolutePath::isStudentDirectory` method.
    * checks if adding the student would result in a duplicate within whole of ProfBook, ie if the student id is already taken.
 This is done via the `ModelManager::hasStudentWithId` method.
 5. In this case, if the input was `touch ~/grp-001/1234Y ...` or `touch ~/grp-001/9876A ...` a `CommandException` will